-Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?
+Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults traveling without kids?

 As an Orlando native, I can confidently say that the answer is yes – there are plenty of things to do in Orlando for adults, as well as things to do near Orlando for adults that aren’t too far of a drive away.

-As the city is located in central Florida, it’s equidistant from a lot of popular attractions that you don’t need a child to enjoy.
+As the city is located in central Florida, it’s equidistant from a lot of popular attractions that you don’t have to be a child to enjoy.

-Enjoy this full guide to Orlando for adults and let me know in the comments what your suggestions are!
+Enjoy this full guide to Orlando for adults and let us know in the comments what your suggestions are!

 Getting around Orlando